Applies to: All Reolink cameras & NVRs

 If an NTSC receiver is used to pick up PAL color transmissions (like when you connect a PAL camera to an analog NTSC monitor or NTSC DVT recording device), you might see a rolling screen or a blank screen.
 Or when a PAL receiver is used to pick up NTSC transmissions (like when you try to connect an NTSC camera to an analog PAL TV or DVR), you may see problems like a black and white picture, a rolling screen, a tearing screen or a blank screen.

-When there is a compatible problem, try the solutions below:
+When there is a compatible problem, you may try the methods below:

-- Analog TVs can be hugely affected by PAL and NTSC and should be paired with a device that works with a similar format.
+- Analog TVs can be greatly affected by PAL and NTSC and should be paired with a device that works with a similar format.

 - Wireless and wired security cameras should be paired with receivers with the same format, like PAL to PAL and NTSC to NTSC.